nnmarcoo/CyberPatriotWindows/README.md

 # Windows Security Script
-A tool that compiles many functions to secure a Windows machine under the guide lines of CyberPatriot.
+A tool that compiles many functions to secure a Windows machine under the guide lines of CyberPatriot into a clean gui.

 **DISCLAIMER** This tool is no longer getting additions or being bug fixed as I am no longer participating in CyberPatriot.